 1 2 | def file = new File(request.getOutputDirectory(), request.getArtifactId() + "/myScript.sh") file.setExecutable(true, false) |

-Publish your Maven Archetype
+Publish Our Maven Archetype

-Now we are ready to publish the Maven Archetype.
-For a company internal Archetype, you might choose your internal artifact manager.
-You can also publish it to the Sonatype Nexus Repository Manager to make it available for everyone.
+We can also publish it to the Sonatype Nexus Repository Manager to make it available for everyone.

-1 | mvn clean install |
+1 | ./mvnw install |

-Finally, we can now make use of the Archetype.
+Finally, we can now make use of the archetype.
 Maven offers a plugin for this, which we can use with the following command:

 1 2 3 4 5 6 7 | mvn archetype:generate \ -DarchetypeGroupId=de.rieckpil.archetypes \ -DarchetypeArtifactId=custom-maven-archetype \ -DarchetypeVersion=1.0.0 \ -DgroupId=de.rieckpil.blog \ -DartifactId=new-project \ -DinteractiveMode=false |